Jack-Roach/Predicting-Next-Day-Rainfall-in-Australia/README.md

 # Predicting Next Day Rainfall in Australia - A Timed Hackathon
 ## By Jack Roach

-The following README was written by instrutors of General Assembly's Data Science Immersive Course.
-I'm keeping it here to provide context on this project.
+The following README was written by instructors of General Assembly's Data Science Immersive Course.
+I am keeping it here to provide context on this project.

 I worked for approximately five hours on this project.